drdh/drdh-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD Student in Artificial Intelligence
+    - course: Ph.D.
+Student in Artificial Intelligence
       institution: Tsinghua University
       year: 2020-2025
-    - course: BS in Computer Science
+    - course: B.S. in Computer Science
       institution: University of Science and Technology of China
       year: 2016-2020